c0wski/FCC-Python-Projects/README.md

 # FCC-Python-Projects

-These are my python projects as part of the FCC course
+These are my python projects as part of the FCC course.

+So far:
+Arithmetic Formatter
+Time Calculator

+In progress:
+Budget App